nottohave/Pod-Landing-Page/README.md

 Update 12/8/21
 I change my approach on mobile and tablet view.
 I use position absolute instead of relying on padding.
 Tablet view availabel at 768 x 1024 resolution

+Update 12/9/21
+Desktop view is available on responsive screen 1400 x 900 and larger